 Q: Is illustration or photography better for newsletter headers?

 A: Both work.
-Illustration scales better for consistent series; photography reads more editorial.
-Pick one and stick with it across the brand.
+Illustration scales better for a consistent weekly series; photography reads more editorial.
+Pick one and keep it consistent across the brand.

 Q: How do I keep the header from feeling like decoration?